 Confirmation Class (8th and 9th Graders)

-Led by Cari Pattison, the confirmation year provides an experiential eight-month period of classes, mentoring, mission, retreat, field trips, and fun, all in the service of discovering Christian faith lived out.
-Students lead Sunday worship, take three weekend trips, and explore questions of faith and practice--namely, what does it mean to follow Jesus?
+The confirmation year provides an experiential eight-month period of classes, mentoring, mission, field trips, and fun, all in the service of discovering Christian faith lived out.
+Students lead Sunday worship, take trips, and explore questions of faith and practice--namely, what does it mean to follow Jesus?
 At the end they write faith statements and have the opportunity to join the church as full members.
-Students of al backgrounds are welcome to join this ministry that change lives through service, spirituality, critical thinking, and community.
+Students of all backgrounds are welcome to join this ministry that change lives through service, spirituality, critical thinking, and community.

 Summer Story Hour